syncfusion-content/winui-docs/winui/Scheduler/Reminder.md

 ---
 layout: post
 title: Reminder in WinUI Scheduler control | Syncfusion
-description: Learn here all about Reminder support in Syncfusion WinUI Scheduler (SfScheduler) control, its elements and more.
+description: Learn here all about the Reminder support in the Syncfusion WinUI Scheduler (SfScheduler) control, its elements and more.
 platform: winui
 control: SfScheduler
 documentation: ug
 ---
 # Reminder in WinUI Scheduler (SfScheduler)
-WinUI scheduler alerts you for a particular appointment when enabling the `EnableReminder` property.
-By default, it is set to `true`.
+The WinUI scheduler alerts you for a particular appointment when enabling the `EnableReminder` property.
+By default, it is set to `true.`

 ## Enable reminder
-Reminder can be set by setting the `EnableReminder` property to `true.` The reminder time can be set by using the `Reminders` property of `ScheduleAppointment`.
+Reminder can be set by setting the `EnableReminder` property to `true.` The reminder time can be set by using the `Reminders` property of `ScheduleAppointment.`

 {% tabs %}
 {% highlight xaml %}